k98kurz/merkle/readme.md

 This is a simple-to-use implementation of the concept of Merklized data structures, e.g. the Merkle Tree and the Merkle Mountain Range.
-There is a single class, `merkle.Tree`, with a simple interface.
+There is a single class, `merkleasy.Tree`, with a simple interface.
 See the Usage section for details.
 This uses sha256 as the hash algorithm.

 # Status